Don’t let wires hold you back. Get the ultimate workout with Jabra’s wireless sport earbuds that are sweat- and weatherproof.

 Video in English

-The first time the Jabra Motion is turned on, it will be ready to connect to your mobile phone.
-Simply follow the voice-guided instructions to connect.
+The first time you turn on your Jabra Motion, it is ready to pair with your mobile phone.
+Follow the voice-guided instructions to pair.

-To connect (pair) to a new or second mobile phone:
+To pair with a new or second mobile phone, follow these steps:

 1. Ensure NFC and Bluetooth is enabled on your mobile device.